Beating OpenBLAS and MKL in FP32 Matrix Multiplication From Scratch

 Multithreading

 In contrast, the last two loops iterate over cache blocks, dividing them into $m_r, n_r$ blocks.
 Since $n_r, m_r$ are typically very small (<20), these loops are ideal candidates for parallelization.
-Moreover, we can choose $m_c, n_c$ to be multiples of $Nthreads$ so that the work is evenly distributed across all threads.
+Moreover, we can choose $m_c, n_c$ to be multiples of number of cores so that the work is evenly distributed across all cores.

 #pragma omp parallel for num_threads(NTHREADS) schedule(static)

-void pack_blockA(float* A, float* blockA_packed, const int mb, const int kb, const int M)
+void pack_blockA(float* A, float* blockA_packed, const int mc, const int kc, const int M)

 #pragma omp parallel for num_threads(NTHREADS) schedule(static)

-void pack_blockB(float* B, float* blockB_packed, const int nb, const int kb, const int K)
+void pack_blockB(float* B, float* blockB_packed, const int nc, const int kc, const int K)

 #pragma omp parallel for num_threads(NTHREADS) schedule(static)

-Similar to arithmetic operations, the packing loops can be easily parallelized due to the high number of iterations and the flexibility of choosing $m_c, k_c, n_c$.
+Similar to the second loop (and the first loop) around the micro-kernel, the packing loops can be efficiently parallelized due to the high number of iterations and the flexibility of choosing $m_c, n_c$.
+For the multi-threaded implementation the values

 Running